Header

 Prioritizing Reliability and Safety

-This relocation decision was made in order to prioritize reliability, efficiency and safety while reducing wildfire risk.
+This project will prioritize reliability, efficiency and safety while reducing wildfire risk.
 Benefits of the relocation include:

 -

-Quicker access - By moving the lines from their current location in a heavily forested area with severely restricted access (no access road), we will be able to maintain the line more quickly and restore power in the event of an outage.
+Quicker access - By moving the lines from their current location in a heavily forested area with severely restricted access (no access road), we will be able to restore power more quickly.

 -

-Enhanced reliability - By relocating the lines, we are able to access power from an additional substation.
-This creates redundancy or "backup", which should greatly reduce the frequency and length of unplanned outages in this area.
+Enhanced reliability - By relocating the line, we are able to provide power from an additional substation.
+This creates a "backup", which should greatly reduce the frequency and length of unplanned outages in this area.

 -

-Wildfire safety & mitigation - The old line will be removed from a heavily forested area with the new poles being placed on a safer open path.
-The new poles will also be wrapped with materials that protect them from failing or falling during a potential wildfire.
-Additionally, while the existing line can be deenergized in the event of an emergency, the new location will allow crews to access the line more quickly.
-Learn more about APS's wildfire mitigation strategy and public safety power shutoff program, which could be used in the event of extreme fire risk.
+Wildfire safety & mitigation - The old line will be removed from a heavily forested area.
+The new line will be installed on a safer open path.
+The new poles will be weathered steel, which will help prevent them from failing or falling during a potential wildfire.
+Additionally, while the line can be deenergized in the event of an emergency, the new route will allow crews to access the line more quickly.
+Learn more about APS's wildfire mitigation strategy and public safety power shutoff program, which is to be used only during severe fire conditions.

 -

-Upgraded power lines - The new lines will be equipped with reinforced wires to improve power quality as well as devices to protect birds.
+Upgraded power lines - The new line will be equipped with upgraded wires to improve power quality as well as devices to protect birds.

 -

-Timeline - Relocation also reduces the construction time and impacts related to work in the area.
+Timeline - Relocation also reduces construction time and impacts.

 Community Updates